 We will be using information from them and their medical records in order to undertake this study.
 Research is a task that we perform in the public interest.
 The University of Oxford, as sponsor, is the data controller.
 This means that we, as University of Oxford researchers, are responsible for looking after their information and using it properly.
 We will use the minimum personally-identifiable information possible.
-All identifiable information about you or your relative/friend/patient will be held securely at All identifiable information about you or your relative/friend/patient will be held securely at Information that is sent out of the Trust and the University of Oxford will have a study code instead of personal identifiers.
+All identifiable information about you or your ward/relative/person you are consenting for will be held securely at <the local NHS organisation or the University of Oxford >.
+Information that is sent out of the NHS Organisation and the University of Oxford will have a study code instead of personal identifiers.
 We will store this de-identified research data securely at the University of Oxford for 10 years after the end of the study.